 Discover Le Dernier Bar Avant la Fin du Monde, a unique place in Paris where fans of pop culture, board games and fictional universes meet.
 Dive into this unusual space offering cultural events, eclectic decoration and a cocktail and restaurant menu that reflects its inspirations.
 [Read more]

-Discover all these great places on the map below!
+Discover all these great addresses on the map below!

 What to do in Paris's 1st arrondissement?
 Ideas for outings & good addresses